DataDog/documentation/content/en/account_management/billing/google_cloud.md

 ## Overview

 Datadog bills for hosts running the Agent and all GCE instances picked up by the Google Cloud integration.
+Services outside of GCE, such as [Dataflow][6], may create billable GCE hosts in Datadog.
+To see which hosts are billed, navigate to the GCE page in the Google Cloud console.
 You are not billed twice if you are running the Agent on a GCE instance picked up by the Google Cloud integration.

 Other Google Cloud resources (CloudSQL, Google App Engine, Pub/Sub, etc.) are not part of monthly billing.